DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/salaried-teacher-training.md

 ## How much will I be paid on a salaried course?

-You'll receive an [unqualified teacher’s salary](/life-as-a-teacher/pay-and-benefits/teacher-pay), the exact amount will vary depending on the school you work in.
+You'll receive an [unqualified teacher’s salary](/life-as-a-teacher/pay-and-benefits/teacher-pay).
+The exact amount will vary depending on the school you work in.

 It’s worth checking if there is a [bursary or scholarship](/funding-and-support/scholarships-and-bursaries) available for your subject before you apply for a salaried course.